-(1) The recipient must have an annual audit, consistent with 2 CFR Part 200, Subpart F, for any recipient fiscal year in which the recipient expends a combined total of \$750,000 or more in all federal awards, either directly or through another contractor or recipient, excluding fixed price contracts.

-(i) The audit report must be submitted to USAID within 30 days after receipt of the auditor's report, but no later than nine months after the end of the period audited.

-(ii) The USAID Inspector General will review this report to determine whether it complies with the audit requirements of this award.
-USAID will only pay for the cost of audits conducted in accordance with the terms of this award.

-(iii) In cases of continued inability or unwillingness to have an audit performed in accordance with the terms of this provision, USAID will consider appropriate sanctions which may include suspension of all, or a percentage of, disbursements until the audit is satisfactorily completed.

-(2) The recipient is not required to have an annual audit for any recipient fiscal year in which the recipient expends a combined total of less than \$750,000 in all federal awards, either directly or through a prime contractor or recipient, excluding fixed price contracts.
-However, the recipient must make records pertaining to this award for that fiscal year available for review by USAID officials or their designees upon request.

-(3) USAID retains the right to conduct a financial review, require an audit, or otherwise ensure adequate accountability of organizations expending USAID funds, regardless of the audit requirement.

-c.
-Subawards and Contracts.

-(1) If the recipient provides USAID resources to other organizations to carry out the USAID-financed program and activities, the recipient is responsible for monitoring such subrecipients or contractors.
+- (1) The recipient must have an annual audit, consistent with 2 CFR Part 200, Subpart F, for any recipient fiscal year in which the recipient expends a combined total of \$750,000 or more in all federal awards, either directly or through another contractor or recipient, excluding fixed price contracts. - (i) The audit report must be submitted to USAID within 30 days after receipt of the auditor's report, but no later than nine months after the end of the period audited. - (ii) The USAID Inspector General will review this report to determine whether it complies with the audit requirements of this award.
+USAID will only pay for the cost of audits conducted by the terms of this award. - (iii) In cases of continued inability or unwillingness to have an audit performed by the terms of this provision, USAID will consider appropriate sanctions which may include suspension of all, or a percentage of, disbursements until the audit is satisfactorily completed. - (2) The recipient is not required to have an annual audit for any recipient fiscal year in which the recipient expends a combined total of less than \$750,000 in all federal awards, either directly or through a prime contractor or recipient, excluding fixed-price contracts.
+However, the recipient must make records about this award for that fiscal year available for review by USAID officials or their designees upon request. - (3) USAID retains the right to conduct a financial review, require an audit, or otherwise ensure adequate accountability of organizations expending USAID funds, regardless of the audit requirement. - c.
+Subawards and Contracts. - (1) If the recipient provides USAID resources to other organizations to carry out the USAID-financed program and activities, the recipient is responsible for monitoring such subrecipients or contractors.
 The costs for subrecipient audits for organizations that meet the threshold in paragraph b. are allowable.
 The costs for subrecipient audits for organizations that do not meet the threshold in paragraph b. are allowable only for the following types of compliance audits: activities allowed or unallowed; allowable costs/cost principles; eligibility; cost share; level of effort; earmarking; and reporting.

+P.O Box 7022 Kigali, Rwanda +250 788 302 111 | rwanda@waterforpeople.org | www.waterforpeople.org/rwanda

-(2) This provision must be incorporated in its entirety into all subawards and contracts with non-U.S. organizations that are for more than \$10,000.
+(2) This provision must be incorporated in its entirety into all sub-awards and contracts with non-U.S. organizations that are for more than \$10,000.
 Subawards of grants and cooperative agreements made to U.S. organizations must state that the U.S. organization is subject to the audit requirements contained in 2 CFR 200, subpart F.